Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the Dart Sass version 1.83.4.
+   1. Added support for the Dart Sass version 1.83.4;
+   2. In configuration settings of the Sass and SCSS translator was added four new properties - `FatalDeprecations` (default empty string), `FutureDeprecations` (default empty string), `QuietDependencies` (default `false`) and `SilenceDeprecations` (default empty string).

    ====================
    POST-INSTALL ACTIONS